mesosphere-backup/cassandra-mesos-deprecated/docs/docs/backup-and-restore.md

 produce inconsistent (from the user's perspective) data sets.
 So it is recommended to create a backup (and restore from a backup) during DB inactivity time.

-## Executor id preservation
+## Executor ID preservation
 Backup and Restore uses directory structure that contains $executorId component.
-That means, that if Cassandra on Mesos is restarted using new Executor, it would be not possible to restore from the old backup.
+That means, that if Cassandra-Mesos is restarted using new Executor, it would be not possible to restore from the old backup.
 Manual directory renaming should be done to make directory structure match new $executorId.